 For this particular walkthrough, one cloud controller runs

-cinder-* services.
-Two additional compute
+services.
+Two additional compute nodes run

 nova-compute.
-The walkthrough uses a custom
+The walkthrough

-LVM.
+as LVM.
 The network uses the

 settings for OpenStack Compute.

 The network mode does not interfere with OpenStack Block Storage operations, but you must set up networking for Block Storage to work.
-For details, see Networking.
+For details, see networking.